BaroMarc/turn-based-rpg-phaserjs/README.md

 1. Run `npm start deploy`
 2. Deploy the folders **dist**, **assets** and the file **index.html** to your server of choice

+### Assets copyright

+The monsters assets used in this game are available in http://opengameart.org/content/2d-rpg-enemy-set and were created by the following artists: Brett Steele (Safir-Kreuz), Joe Raucci (Sylon), Vicki Beinhart (Namakoro), Tyler Olsen (Roots).

+The characters assets are available in http://opengameart.org/content/24×32-characters-with-faces-big-pack and were created by Svetlana Kushnariova (email: lana-chan@yandex.ru).
+All assets are available through the Creative Commons license.

 [Live demo!](https://cussomarc.github.io/turn-based-rpg-phaserjs/)